willp240/antinullh/HOWTO.md

 <h3>MCMC</h3>

 NOTE: This section is a bit out of date because the code hasn't been brought in line with the rest of the antinullh repo yet.
 It will be updated when the code is!
+The non-fixed osc fits and llh scans are deprecated for now, and are not compiled by default.

 Now you’re fit has run, the real fun starts!
 For each individual chain, you’ll have a number of files and subdirectories.
 In `1dlhproj` and `2dlhproj`, you have projections of the LLH for each parameter, and each combination of two parameters.
 In each case all other parameters are marginalised over.
 The burn-in steps, as set in the fit config, are automatically not included.